EdidiongEsu/genre_NLP/README.md

 # Similarity between genres by analyzing blurbs using Natural Language Processing

 ## Key Terms:
 **Blurb:** A blurb is a short description of a book, film, or other product written for promotional purposes.
+Book blurbs are usually around 200 words.

 **Genre:** A style or category of literature.
 In this repository genre is used interchangeably with category of books(including non-fiction).
 This is an EDA done on the data gotten from scraping okadabooks, an e-book store.
 More details on the webcrawler [here](https://github.com/EdidiongEsu/okadabooks_scraper).